Q: When and where can I pick up a copy of my incident/accident report?

 Q: How can I find out Court Dates?

 The Superior Court calendar is set by the District Attorney's Office 770-784-2070.
 Probate Court dates are printed on the ticket, or you may contact Probate Court at 770-784-2045.
 For Municipal Court dates contact City of Covington at 770-786-7605 or City of Porterdale at 770-786-2226.
 For Recorders Court dates contact City of Oxford at 770-788-1390.

 Q: How can I obtain a Firearm License?

 Firearm Licenses are issued by the Probate Court 770-784-2045.
 The Probate Court fee is $30.00 cash/$33.00 if using a credit card.
 After completing the application process, you will be forwarded by the Probate Court to the Detention Center to be fingerprinted.
-You must bring $5.00 cash (fingerprint fee - we cannot make change) plus $44.25 money order made payable to Newton County Sheriff's Office (to cover GCIC costs), a valid state issued photo ID, and your application to the Detention Center for processing.
+You must bring $47.50 (which covers $5 fingerprint fee) in a money order, made payable to Newton County Sheriff's Office (to cover GCIC costs), a valid state issued photo ID, and your application to the Detention Center for processing.